excoffierleonard/sps-gbm/README.md

 Output:

 ```
+Stock Ticker: AAPL
-Annualized Mean Return (mu): 0.4590
+Annualized Mean Return (µ): 0.4590
-Annualized Volatility (sigma): 0.3223
+Annualized Volatility (σ): 0.3223
 Most Recent Closing Price: 192.02

 Summary of Predicted Stock Prices after 252 days:
-Mean Final Price: 305.42
+Mean Final Price: 308.67 (+60.75%)
-Median Final Price: 285.96
+Median Final Price: 293.68
-Standard Deviation of Final Prices: 106.80
+Standard Deviation of Final Prices: 105.85
-95% Confidence Interval: (96.10, 514.74)
+95% Confidence Interval: (101.21, 516.13)
-10th Percentile: 192.19
+10th Percentile: 185.49
-25th Percentile: 228.85
+25th Percentile: 230.15
-75th Percentile: 359.20
+75th Percentile: 367.25
-90th Percentile: 437.14
+90th Percentile: 450.23
 ```

 ![Simulated Stock Price Paths & Summary](example.png)

 ## How It Works

-1. **User Inputs**: The user provides a stock ticker, the date range for historical data, and the prediction period through interactive prompts.
+1. **User Inputs**: The user provides a stock ticker, the date range for historical data, prediction period, and the number of simulations through interactive prompts.
-2. **Fetch Historical Data**: Using the `yfinance` library, the script retrieves historical stock prices for the specified date range.
+2. **Fetch Historical Data**: The script retrieves historical stock prices for the specified date range using the `yfinance` library.
-3. **Calculate Annual Parameters**: The script calculates the daily returns, which are then used to compute the annualized mean return (µ) and volatility (σ).
+3. **Calculate Parameters**: Daily stock returns are computed to determine the annualized mean return (µ) and volatility (σ).
-4. **Set Prediction Parameters**: The user specifies the prediction period in days and the number of simulations to perform.
+4. **Set Simulation Parameters**: The time period in years (T) and the number of steps (N) are calculated based on the prediction period in days.
-5. **Simulate Future Stock Prices**: The Geometric Brownian Motion (GBM) model is utilized to simulate future stock prices over the prediction period.
-This involves generating multiple simulated price paths.
+5. **Run Simulations**: The Geometric Brownian Motion (GBM) model is used to simulate future stock prices over the prediction period.
+This involves generating multiple simulation paths.
-6. **Run Multiple Simulations**: The script runs the specified number of simulations, storing the final projected prices of each simulation.
+6. **Perform Multiple Simulations**: The specified number of simulations is run to obtain a distribution of final predicted stock prices.
-7. **Calculate Summary Statistics**: Key statistics, including the mean, median, and standard deviation of the final projected prices, are computed.
-Additionally, the script can calculate confidence intervals and probabilities of exceeding a specified target price.
+7. **Calculate Summary Statistics**: Key statistics are computed, including the mean, median, standard deviation, confidence intervals, and percentiles of the final predicted prices.
+8. **Display Results**: The script displays the calculated parameters and summary statistics.
-8. **Plot Results**: The script generates and displays plots to illustrate the simulated stock price trajectories and the distribution of final prices.
-These plots help in visualizing the potential future performance of the stock.
+9. **Plot Results**: The script generates and displays plots:
+   - **Simulation Paths**: Visualize multiple simulated stock price trajectories over the prediction period.
+   - **Histogram of Final Prices**: Show the distribution of the final predicted stock prices.

 ## Possible Improvements